evanca/quick-portfolio/contact.md

   </div>
 </div>

+## Mentor & Sponsor
-<p>We would like to thank our mentor Daniela Hochfellner for all of her guidance and support!</p>
+<p>We would like to thank our mentor Daniela Hochfellner for all of her guidance and support.</p>
 <br>